bbyars/mountebank/CONTRIBUTING.md

 ## Designing mountebank

-The code in mountebank is now a few years old, and maintaining consistency of design vision is key to keeping the code maintainable.
-The following describe key concepts:
+The code in mountebank is now a few years old, and consistency of design vision is important to keeping the code maintainable.
+The following describe key principles:

-### API changes
+### Interface over implementation

 I consider the REST API the public API from a semantic versioning standpoint, and I aspire never to have to release a breaking change of mountebank.
 In my opinion, *the API is more important than the code